tamunoibi/Algorithm/journal.md

 - Jasmine
 - Andela guy at so fresh
 - Clinton
+- Kola
+- Collosus: Ferguson
+- Collosus: Evans
+- Kola Bright
+- Kola Dev
+- Ukn Dev
+- Xrole
+- Fred Jog
+- Xrole
+- Justice Dev
-- Collosus andela colleague()
+- Ned
+- Hope Andela
 - Daniel
+- that guy Jasmine always talks of:
 - That girl that was your team lead
 - Kingsley
 - Ayo
 - That Andela guy that went to convenant
 - That Andela guy that you met at bootcamp.
 I think it is David
-- That Andela guy from PH
+- Frank: that Andela guy from PH
 - Andela devs on linkdedinn
 - Hng cto
 - Olumide
 - Juilet
 - Nerdy
-- Menaget colleagues
+- Menaget colleague: Oseni
 - Simi
 - Femi
 - random people on twitter
 - random people on linkedin